 Section 15.
 Credit Card Matters.

-You must input a valid credit card number and expiration date before You will be allowed to use the Service, and You do hereby represent and warrant that You are authorized to use the credit card (Company accepts only Visa or MasterCard).
-You do hereby authorize Company to charge Your credit card for all expenses incurred on Your Account, including all additional fees and repair charges.
+You must input a valid credit card number and expiration date before You will be allowed to use the Service, and You do hereby represent and warrant that You are authorized to use the credit card (Company accepts only Visa, MasterCard, or American Express).
+You do hereby authorize Company to charge Your credit card for all expenses incurred on Your Account, including all additional fees, lost or stolen bike fees, and repair charges.
 If You dispute any charge on Your Account, then you must contact Company within 10 days of Your receipt of Your statement containing the disputed charge.
 Users have an on-going duty to update all changes relating to their credit card.
-If a Daily User removes another DDP Bike Share bicycle from a Bike Dock while the previous hold is still in effect, then an additional hold will not be placed on the User’s credit card.
-If the DDP Bike Share bicycle is returned within the 24-hour maximum period of allowed use, then the hold may be released within ten days, depending on the User’s bank’s policies regarding holds.
+If a Casual User removes another DDP Bike Share bicycle from a Bike Dock while the previous hold is still in effect, then an additional hold will not be placed on the User’s credit card.
+If the DDP Bike Share bicycle is returned within the 12-hour maximum period of allowed use, then the hold may be released within ten days, depending on the User’s bank’s policies regarding holds.
 Company uses Authorize.net (“Processor”) as Our transaction payment processor.
 The transmission of data to Processor and the approval of a credit card should take less than 10 seconds; however, a credit card might not allow for an overcharge/overdraft, which means that a User’s transaction request could be denied.
 All denials of a transaction by a User’s bank, all holds, and all other similar issues are the User’s sole responsibility and should be dealt with between the User and his or her bank.
 Company takes reasonable steps to ensure that all data transmitted by Company is done safely and privately; however, despite those steps, Company cannot guarantee the complete security of all credit card and other data transmitted by Company or Processor.
 Please review the DISCLAIMERS and LIMITED LIABILITY sections set forth below, which are applicable to User’s use of the Service, including the transmission of credit card and other data.

 Section 16.
 Termination.